3D Hard Surface Modeling Vs Organic Modeling (Comparison)

 Using Subdivision Modeling

-Irrespective of the 3D software used by you, you need to divide and round polygons for achieving seamless models.
+Irrespective of the 3D CAD software used by you, you need to divide and round polygons for achieving seamless models.
 This keeps the number of polygons lower and also allows results to be more natural.
 Also known as subdivision modeling, this method allows you to switch between unsmoothed and smoothed modes during 3D character modeling.

 In subdivision modeling, every polygon is divided into 4 smaller ones and then rounded off.
 For achieving smoother meshes with better rounding, the subdivision level can be made more.
 You can subdivide meshes in all major 3D modeling software such as Maya, Cinema 4D, ZBrush, 3DS Max etc. Later, the meshes can be returned to normal level.
 You can carry out refining of model’s form and look easily.